California teachers pension fund joins Politan's legal fight against Masimo

 The fund also has a history of speaking out against governance issues that hurt shareholders and has previously teamed up with other activist investors including Engine No. 1 in its successful bid to replace directors at Exxon Mobil Corp.

-Kiani's contract is not in the best interest of investors and "sets a dangerous precedent," Aeisha Mastagni, CalSTRS Portfolio Manager of Sustainable Investment and Stewardship Strategies told Reuters.
+Kiani's contract is not in the best interest of investors and "sets a dangerous precedent," Aeisha Mastagni, CalSTRS Portfolio Manager of Sustainable Investment and Stewardship Strategies said.

 Politan's managing partner and chief investment officer Quentin Koffey called CalSTRS one of America's most influential champions for stockholders and said the fact the fund is joining the legal fight "underscores its importance."